 The Dark ’n Stormy is a classic drink featuring dark rum, ginger beer and lime that is associated with sunny islands and sailors.
 The Chinese 5 Spiced Dark ’n Stormy, however, hails from Portland, Oregon.
 It was created by bar veteran Jeffrey Morgenthaler, and it tastes a lot more complex than its two-ingredient recipe suggests.

-Morgenthaler starts with Gosling’s Black Seal rum, sticking true to the original cocktail.
-But he infuses that rum with Chinese five-spice powder, a flavorful blend that typically includes cinnamon, fennel seeds, star anise, Sichuan peppercorns and cloves and is meant to encompass all five tastes: sweet, sour, bitter, salty and umami.
-The powder, which is commonly used in Chinese cooking, adds a welcome zing to the otherwise straightforward cocktail.
+Morgenthaler starts with Gosling’s Black Seal rum, sticking true to the original cocktail’s chosen spirit base.
+But he infuses the rum with Chinese five-spice powder, a flavorful blend that typically includes cinnamon, fennel seeds, star anise, Sichuan peppercorns and cloves and is meant to encompass all five tastes: sweet, sour, bitter, salty and umami.
+The powder, which is commonly used in some Chinese cooking, adds a welcome zing to the otherwise straightforward cocktail.
 It complements both the rum’s sweet spices, stewed fruits and vanilla and the ginger beer’s spicy heat.

 Chill a Collins glass and fill with ice, then add the Chinese-five-spiced rum.

 Garnish with a lime wedge and serve with a straw.

 *Chinese-five-spiced rum: Using a funnel, add 1 teaspoon Chinese five-spice powder to a 750 mL bottle of Gosling’s Black Seal rum, and shake vigorously.
 Let sit for at least 1 hour but preferably overnight.
 Strain the rum through a coffee filter set inside of a large strainer into a bowl, then funnel the strained rum back into the original bottle.